Fujio Yamamoto: Playing career

 Yamamoto was born in Kanagawa Prefecture on May 27, 1966.
 After graduating from University of Tsukuba, he joined Japan Soccer League club Mitsubishi Motors (later Urawa Reds) in 1990.
 He played several matches as defender.
 In 1992, Japan Soccer League was folded and founded new league J1 League.
 However he has no opportunity to play, he moved to Japan Football League club NKK in 1993.
 Although he played many matches, the club was disbanded end of 1993 season.
 In 1994, he moved to newly was promoted to J1 League club, Bellmare Hiratsuka.
 He retired end of 1996 season.

+Managerial career

+On 20 December 2022, Yamamoto was announce official appointment manager of Tohoku Soccer League club, Blancdieu Hirosaki from 2023 season.

+On 7 December 2024, Yamamoto was announce official appointment manager of JFL club, Atletico Suzuka from 2025 season.